sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 \end{figure}
 \end{Schunk}

-The vast majority of the figures that were reviewed looked more like those in panels A and B than those in C and D. While plots like this do technically display the trade-offs between false- and true-positives, they minimize the amount of useful information that can be displayed in the space needed to plot an ROC curve.
+The vast majority of the figures that I reviewed looked more like those in panels A and B than those in C and D. While plots like this do technically display the trade-offs between false- and true-positives, they minimize the amount of useful information that can be displayed in the space needed to plot an ROC curve.
 The plots created by \pkg{plotROC} attempt to increase the amount of information displayed in ROC charts that would otherwise be mostly white space.
 This is useful not only for print media, where space is limited, but also during data analysis.
 The analyst can quickly and easily view information that would otherwise be obscured by standard plotting software.
 The interactive features take this one step further, enhancing the plots with high density and easily accessible supplementary information.

 # Usage of the package